Do you know how to run a wrestling tournament? A well-run wrestling tournament can make a lot of money.

 Start Your Wrestling Tournament on Time

-Make Sure You have Plenty of Food
+Make Sure You Have Plenty of Food

 It’s better to have too much food than not enough.
 Here are some ideas I would suggest.
-You have a captive audience that will definitely get hungry.
+You have a captive audience that will get hungry.
 Make the most of that opportunity and increase your profit.

 Have a game plan for lunch food – parents and kids will get hungry throughout the day.
-Make sure you have something for them to eat, such as pizza, barbecue sandwiches, burgers, hot dogs etc… If it is stuff you can cook yourself, then it’s even better.
+Make sure you have something for them to eat, such as pizza, barbecue sandwiches, burgers, hot dogs, etc. If it is stuff you can cook yourself, then it’s even better.
 That way you can keep the right amount of food stocked.

-Do not run out of Pop or Candy – Nothing is more irritating to a wrestling parent than trying to buy a pop or a candy bar and they run out.
+Do not run out of Pop or Candy – Nothing is more irritating to a wrestling parent than trying to buy a pop or a candy bar, and they run out.
 These items are cheap and have a high-profit margin.
 If you see that you are running low, be prepared to run to the store if you need to.